Ahmed Raza (Emirati cricketer): Junior career

 Raza started playing street cricket at a young age and joined Shahzad Altaf's cricket academy at the age of 13.
-He began as a left-arm fast bowler, modelling his technique on Pakistan fast bowler Wasim Akram, but switched to left-arm spin as a teenager.
+He began as a left-arm fast bowler, modelling his technique on that of Pakistani fast bowling great Wasim Akram, but switched to left-arm spin as a teenager.
 He failed to make the national under-15 squad, but in 2004 represented the UAE at the Under-17 Asia Cup in India.